 It’s happening due to your timesheet settings- you can, of course, change it allowing yourself to continue any of entries that are already located on your timesheet.

-you just need to go to Timesheet settings(1), disable “Synchronise timeframe with duration when editing time entry”(2) and enable “modify time in existing entry”(3) – as it has been shown on the picture below.
-This way you will be able to track on previous time entry, without creating several numbers of them.
+you just need to go to Timesheet settings(1), disable “Synchronise timeframe with duration when editing time entry”(2) and enable “modify time in the existing entry”(3) – as has been shown on the picture below.
+This way you will be able to track on a previous time entry, without creating several numbers of them.